pnp/script-samples/scripts/spo-dev-agent-config-creation/README.md

   * Enter at least one SharePoint source (File, Folder, Library or Site)
 * Add created <Agent Name>.copilot file to /SiteAssets/Copilots folder.

+##s Prerequisites

+Account that runs the script needs access to all of the locations where the files, folders, libraries or sites to be used in the agent are located.

 # [PnP PowerShell](#tab/pnpps)

 ```powershell
 $url = "https://contoso.sharepoint.com/sites/Syntex"